Altinn/digdir-rag/README.md

 ## Local development

+## Global dependencies

+### Java and Clojure

+MacOS, using Homebrew

+`brew install openjdk@21`

+NB: be sure to add the necessary symlink as instructed at the end of the previous command

+Clojure command line tools:

+`brew install clojure/tools/clojure`

+### Yarn 4.x.x
+`corepack enable`
+`yarn set version stable`

-### Install dependencies
+### Install project dependencies

-`yarn` to install Tailwind and other javascript dependencies
+`yarn install` to install Tailwind and other javascript dependencies

 `yarn build:tailwind:dev` to build the css watch and build